 Over the years we’ve met few investors willing to devote the substantial time and energy required to perform detailed appraisals.
 This is rigorous work.
 In our experience, most investors we’ve met tend to perform superficial analysis when determining an appraised value, or alternatively, rely on the thinking of others.

-All successful long-term investing begins with a through appraisal and disciplined attention to Price Paid.
+All successful long-term investing begins with a thorough appraisal and disciplined attention to price paid.